raspberrypilearning/slug/en/step_5.md

 Here is some code to start off the `move()` function, but the code **does not work properly**.

 + Copy this code into your function and run the program.
+We used the colour `white` for the slug, but if you chose a different colour (e.g. `blue`) you will need to change `white` to `blue` in the code.
 Look at what happens to the slug.

 ```python
 def move():